Leisure Suit Larry Goes Looking for Love (in Several Wrong Places): Reception

 In his contemporary review, Bob Guerra of Compute! stated that the game was a "terrific sequel to one of the best adventure games ever written" that surpassed its predecessor and was "thoroughly entertaining from beginning to end.
 The story is as interesting as anything you're likely to find on network television, and less predictable to boot".
-It praised the graphical and story details that, the magazine said, "create the illusion that you're peeking into a" living world.
+He praised the graphical and story details that, the magazine said, "create the illusion that you're peeking into a" living world.
 Retrospectively, Adventure Classic Gaming's Zack Howe opined in 2000 that while it "may not be the best game in the Leisure Suit Larry series, it is still a humorous and an entertaining title to play."

 In 1991, PC Format placed the first three Leisure Suit Larry titles on its list of the 50 best computer games of all time.
 The editors wrote, "The three Larry games so far plumb new depths in computer entertainment — they're crude, suggestive, full of innuendo and double entendres and designed to appeal to the worst aspects of human nature — you'll love 'em."